Kelvin J. Dowd

 Represented the State of New York in proceedings before the Surface Transportation Board related to the acquisition and division of Conrail in 1998, successfully securing competitive freight rail service into New York City.

-Represented utility coal shippers in numerous proceedings that resulted in substantial reductions in their fuel transportation costs, including Texas Municipal Power Agency v.
+Represented utility coal shippers in numerous proceedings that resulted in substantial reductions in their fuel transportation costs, including Consumers Energy Company v.
+CSX Transportation, Inc. (STB Decision served January 11, 2018); Texas Municipal Power Agency v.
 Burlington Northern & Santa Fe Railway, 6 S.T.B.
 573 (2003); West Texas Utilities Company v.
 Burlington Northern Railroad, 1 S.T.B.
 638 (1996), aff’d, sub nom, Burlington Northern Railroad Company v.
 STB, 114 F.3d 206 (D.C.
 Cir.
 1997); and Seminole Electric Cooperative v.
 CSX Transportation, Inc., STB Docket No. 42110 (settled in 2010).

 Acted as lead counsel in proceedings before the Surface Transportation Board and the U.S. Courts of Appeals which defined the nature of the relationship between new regional railroads and their current and predecessors’ employees, including Brotherhood of Railroad Signalmen v.
 I.C.C., 63 F. 3d 638 (7th Cir.
 1995).

-Represented an electric cooperative in arbitration proceedings involving rights to terminate uneconomic supply and services contracts, and assert contractual rights to force majeure relief under fuel supply contracts.
+Represented an electric cooperative in arbitration proceedings involving rights to terminate uneconomic supply and services contracts, assert contractual rights to force majeure relief under fuel supply contracts, and pursue remedies for defective contractor services.

 Successfully represented numerous electric utilities in the development and implementation of customized strategies to negotiate favorable contracts for the supply and transportation of essential coal fuels.